 As we all know, we now live in a world where alternative facts are confidently stated as truths, where some companies will say just about anything to sell their wares, and where science and reality are often cast aside in favor of rumor and innuendo.
-We ourselves have seen articles on the web implying bamboo floors are dangerous and full of formaldehyde and volatile organic compounds (VOCs), with very little (if any) facts provided to verify those statements.
+We ourselves have seen articles on the web implying bamboo floors are dangerous and full of formaldehyde and volatile organic compounds (VOCs), with very few (if any) facts provided to verify those statements.
 Unfortunately, these misleading articles have been copied and pasted as fact around the web.
 But fortunately, they have led to bamboo floors becoming the most tested hardwood floors on the planet in terms of toxicity – which in the end isn’t a bad thing!

 Bamboo flooring and what the science actually says

 So let’s take a look at what the science actually says about bamboo flooring and its effect (or lack thereof) on human health, so you can make an informed decision on what is best for you and your home.
-Because anyone who’s really done their research knows that high-quality bamboo floor brands have levels of formaldehyde in their floors that are so low, they’re virtually undetectable, less than .02 parts per million.
+Because anyone who’s really done their research knows that high-quality bamboo floor brands have formaldehyde levels in their floors that are so low, they’re virtually undetectable, less than .02 parts per million.